priyanshur66/de-key/README.md

 Decentralized Public Key Infrastructure.

+This project is intended to improve security and usability of keys distribution and make chain of trust more distributed.

 - [Here you can check sequence diagram to understand](./docs/render/Flow.png) **how it works**.
 - [Chain of trust description](./docs/chain_of_trust.md) **and how it works**.